Report (1st Day) (Continued)

 The Government are also to be commended for setting up a tri-sector group comprising government departments, NGOs and banks.
 Yet, while supporting that development, all the same we should perhaps appreciate that such arrangements rarely produce the type of outcome that the amendments seek.
 In fact, as the noble Baroness, Lady Northover, has observed, this particular group has had only one short meeting and none of the sub-groups has as yet met at all.
 Moreover, as government officials move their positions rather frequently, it can be notoriously difficult to ensure proper traction.

 My Lords, I shall be very brief.
 I have added my name to this amendment and support everything that the noble Baroness, Lady Northover, and the noble Earl, Lord Dundee, have said.
 Here, we are trying to acknowledge what the Minister has committed to in terms of guidance and ensuring that the licence regime operates efficiently.
 However, we know from the NGOs that there is still great uncertainty.
-Certainly, as the noble Baroness, Lady Northover, said, banks are risk averse, and often urgent humanitarian aid gets halted and is extremely difficult to implement.
+Certainly, as the noble Baroness, Lady Northover, said, banks are risk-averse, and often urgent humanitarian aid gets halted and is extremely difficult to implement.
 On the other hand, we have to balance the need to create certainty with the need to maintain an effective sanctions regime.
 We do not want to see the sanctions regime undermined by any system of licensing.
-That it is why it is important that the Government should move speedily on the guidance situation, which I know the noble Lord is committed to.
+That is why it is important that the Government should move speedily on the guidance situation, which I know the noble Lord is committed to.

 My Lords, I thank all noble Lords who have participated in this short debate, and in doing so I thank once again the noble Baroness, Lady Northover, and the noble Lord, Lord Collins, for their constructive engagement on this important issue.
 I agree with the point just made by the noble Lord, Lord Collins, on the importance of balance, but as noble Lords will acknowledge, the Government already publish guidance on the definition of “owned and controlled” and they will continue to do so.
 That duty is enshrined in Clause 36.
 We feel that there is no need to make it explicit, as Amendment 63 would require, and that doing so would prompt unhelpful questions about why other aspects of the guidance are not referred to in the Bill.
 We do not wish to limit the ability of Clause 36 to provide guidance in any of these areas.